kapilsarkar/JS-INTERVIEW-QUESTIONS/readme.md

 2. ###  What are features of `JavaScript` ?

-- 🎯 Some key features of Java Script :
+- Some key features of Java Script :

-- 🎯It is a `client side` scripting language.
+- It is a `client side` scripting language.

-- 🎯It is `interpreted` and `dynamically` typed.
+- It is `interpreted` and `dynamically` typed.

-- 🎯It supports `object oriented programming`.
+- It supports `object oriented programming`.

-- 🎯It provides a rich set of build in `functions` and `libraries`.
+- It provides a rich set of build in `functions` and `libraries`.

 **[⬆ Back to Top](#table-of-contents)**